1. Foundational Intuition

 Manual Risk Estimation

 Calculating CS01 without a pricing engine requires estimating the Risky Duration (RD), which is the sensitivity of the annuity to the spread.
+This is essential for quick risk assessments and trade sizing.

 Where $10^{-4}$ represents 1bp (0.01%).